percyliang/sempre/TUTORIAL.md

 here, there is no difference.

 This concludes the section on logical forms and denotations.
-We have presented one system of logical forms, which are executed using the `JavaExecutor`.
-The system is general in that it supports other types of logical forms, for example, those which encode SPARQL database queries.
+We have presented one system of logical forms, which are executed using `JavaExecutor`.
+The system supports other types of logical forms, for example, those which encode SPARQL database queries for question answering (we will get to that later).
+Note that there is no mention of natural language yet...

 ## Parsing

 Having established the nature of logical forms and their denotations, let us turn to the problem of mapping a natural language utterance into a logical form.
 We will proceed by defining a *grammar*, which is a set of rules which specify how to perform this mapping piece by piece.
+This is a grammar in the computer science sense, not in the linguistic sense (again, SEMPRE just provides a framework; you can use whatever grammar you would like).

-We can add a rule to the grammar by entering the following:
+We will run through some examples to give you a feel for how things work, and then go into the details.
+First, let us a rule to the grammar by entering the following into the prompt:

     (rule $ROOT (three) (ConstantFn (number 3)))

-Now just type in:
+Now to parse an utterance, just type it in:

     three

+Note: The first time you parse an utterance will be slower since Stanford CoreNLP components need to be loaded into memory (e.g., the part-of-speech tagger).

-The parser should print out (among other information) a line that shows that the utterance was interpreted sucessfully as:
+The parser should print out (among other information) a line that shows that the utterance was parsed sucessfully into a *Derivation*:

     (derivation (formula (number 3.0)) (value (number 3.0)) (type fb:type.number))

-Note: The first time you parse an utterance will be slower since some models need to be uploaded

-You should get no results if you type in:
+Now type in the utterance:

     four

-This is your first grammar with a single trivial rule.
-The rule says that if we see *three* in the natural language, we can construct a *Derivation* (the one shown above) with

-1. category `$ROOT`, and
-2. logical form `(number 3)`.

-Let us create a more general rule:
+You should get no results because no rule will match `four`.
+To fix that, let us create a more general rule:

     (rule $ROOT ($PHRASE) (NumberFn))

-This rule says match any phrase (sequence of tokens), pass it to a *semantic function* called `NumberFn`, which will transform it into a new derivation.
+This rule says match any phrase (sequence of tokens), pass it to a special function called `NumberFn`, which will transform the string into a new derivation.

-Now the system can interpret general numbers.
+Now the system can interpret general numbers!
 Try typing in:

     twenty five million

 The result shold be `(number 2.5E7)`.

-If you type in `three`, you should get two derivations that yield the same answer, one coming from each rule.
+Note: if you now type in `three`, you should get two derivations that yield the same answer, one coming from each rule.

 So far, we have only parsed utterances using one rule, but the true power of these grammars come from combining multiple rules.
 Copy and paste in the